Winners Announced

 Categories & Funding

-Eligible entrants may apply for a choice of three categories: photography, video, or junior (newly introduced for 2021).
+Eligible entrants may apply for a choice of three categories: photography, video, or junior.

 The Explorer’s Grant judges will select one winner from each category, who will share in $12,500 funding.